 - If you find a reloadable motor casing that has been ejected from a rocket, wait until it has cooled off and bring it back to the LCO table.

 - Overnight camping is permitted.
 Campfires are permitted in above ground containers – no firepits!

 - Please use only the provided toilet facilities (porta potties).
 Please do not throw trash into the porta potties!
 Doo doo and pee pee only!!!!

 - Please keep control of your trash and carry it off the lakebed when you leave.

 - Twice a year during ROCstock weekends we conduct night launches.
-All night launch rockets must have a strobe that is visible throughout the flight – meaning from before liftoff all the way to touchdown.
-A strobe deployed at apogee is not acceptable.
-Other lights, LEDs, electroluminescent strips, etc. are permitted with the strobe.
+All night launch rockets must have a light that is visible throughout the flight – meaning from before liftoff all the way to touchdown.
+A light only deployed at apogee is not acceptable.
+Additional lights, LEDs, electroluminescent strips, etc. are recommended.

 - RC Aircraft rules and conventions mean that you can’t fly R/C aircraft (including a “drone”) over the parking area, spectators, or safety zones.
 We do allow drones to the South of the parking area, please be careful.
 We also allow drones on the range for special purposes like getting a cool video of a launch from above.
 Drones on the range require prior coordination with a ROC Board Member and are at the discretion of the LCO and RSO at the range head.